After 6 long years, the next big Windows update is on the horizon; Windows 11 is due to be launched very soon.

 However, we don’t know yet if that is just for new PCs and Laptops, meaning existing device upgrades might have to wait until 2022.

-In an unprecedented move, Microsoft has changed the minimum system requirements needed to run its operating system if you’re upgrading from 10 to 11.
+It won’t cost you anything to upgrade, but…in an unprecedented move, Microsoft has changed the minimum system requirements needed to run its operating system if you’re upgrading from 10 to 11.

 And that’s created a headache for a lot of people.